hamzamohd/personal-projects/my-app/src/pages/learnings/README.md

 Explain the object approach
 Why it wasn’t working
-Wha you learnt about restructuring through this
+What you learnt about destructuring through this

 Then we got it working.
 Why is the object approach still not best.